CosmicHitchhiker/FindSlit/README.md

 flux (sum across all wavelengths at the given range).
 The red one is the flux from the image on the given position of the slit.

 The right image is the picture of an object with the slit plotted over it.
+The arrow shows the direction of the increasing of the y-coordinate in the spectrum fits-file.
+The green cross marks the adopted CRPIX2 coordinates.

 It is possible to manipulate both images (zoom, move, save) with the standard matplotlib tools by clicking the pictograms on the top of the plots.
+It is also possible to save images in various formats.

 #### Paths to files
 The left field is for the path of the file with spectrum, and the right field is for the path of the photometry file.